Raise - The Youth Mentoring Foundation

 Did you know that suicide is now the leading killer of young people in Australia?

 More young people are lost to suicide than to the road toll, or to any disease.
 The presence of a caring adult – not necessarily a parent – is the single biggest predictor of positive mental health outcomes for young people.

 However, the more risk factors a young person faces, the less likely they are to have a natural mentor in their life?
 This is not OK.

-Raise Foundation aims to fill this gap by providing young people with a confiding relationship with a trusted adult through best practice mentoring programs.
+Raise Foundation aims to fill this gap by providing young people with a confiding relationship with a trusted adult, a positive role model, during the critical teenage years.

 Find out more about Raise Foundation